karalus/esb0/README.md

 - Java code can be invoked dynamically if necessary e.g. for special transformations
 - Supports HTTP, JMS, JDBC, Files and [Kafka](https://kafka.apache.org/)
 - Can map between synchronous and asynchronous messages exchange patterns
-- Supports GZIP and [Fast Infoset](https://en.wikipedia.org/wiki/Fast_Infoset) encoding/decoding and (partially) MTOM/XOP
+- Supports GZIP and [Fast Infoset](https://en.wikipedia.org/wiki/Fast_Infoset) encoding/decoding and MTOM/XOP
 - Uses resource- and threadpools for effective resource utilization, thus supporting QoS per service.
 - Includes a HTTP loadbalancer component with health check for outbound HTTP traffic
 - New service flows and threadpools can be configured at runtime without service outage